Kitchens

 Do centrifugal juicers destroy nutrients?

 As mentioned above, there has been a long-standing argument that centrifugal juicers destroy nutrients in the juice due to the heat created by their faster running.
-Some arguments also say that oxidation caused through the faster grinding creates a poorer quality juice.
+Some arguments also say that oxidation caused by the faster grinding creates a poorer quality juice.

 We know that some nutrients and enzymes do start to break down when exposed to heat or oxygen.
 However, not only do most remain stable, there is no evidence that the heat from a juicer is so extreme that it can destroy nutrients in the time it takes the ingredients to pass through.

 However, some of the argument about oxidation holds up.
 The faster juicing of a centrifugal blender means some oxidation is inevitable.
-You’ll notice this in the different colour of the juice and how long it stays fresh after it’s been made.
+You’ll notice this in the different color of the juice and how long it stays fresh after it’s been made.
 However, even though they might look different, there’s no evidence to suggest that a more oxidized juice is any worse nutritionally than a less oxidized one.
 You just might have to drink it quicker.

 While masticating juicers can extract larger amounts of certain nutrients, that’s about the extent of it.
 Don’t feel scared into parting with more money over the idea that centrifugal juicers are producing poor quality juice, because that simply isn’t proven as true.